Classifying strict discrete opfibrations with lax morphisms

-Clearly, these correspondences are all bijections so we prove \eqref{shulman-comma-th-diagram} is a comma.
-We must then prove the comma above left is l-rigged.
+To conclude we must prove the comma is l-rigged.
 First, note that by definition of perfectness, $\class(\id_1)$ is tight.
 Second, $u$ and $!_{\Omega_\bullet}$ are also tight by assumption, and finally they jointly detect tightness since $u$ does by \cref{prop:disc-opfibs-detect-tightness} and postcomposing with $!_{\Omega_\bullet}$ always yields a tight map. \end{proof}